natedonato/button-thing/README.md

 A button that runs away from you.
 First conceptualized in a group setting together with [Elliot Humphrey](https://github.com/evhumphrey/button-thing).

 Button moves to a random position any time the mouse gets close by, but slows down slightly on every move until sucessfully clicked.
-On mobile button runs away approximately 5 times before you can actually trigger it.
+On mobile devices button runs away from tap approximately five times before becoming triggerable.